danriti/moleskine/python-traceview/README.md

 [u'PHP', u'cURL', u'file_get_contents', u'lighttpd', u'php_mysql', u'php_mysqli']
 ```

-Using the powerful [matplotlib][11] library, let's write a short script for
+Using the powerful [matplotlib][11] library, we can easily create a script for
-creating a graph of the `PHP` layer's latency over the past week:
+graphing `PHP` layer's latency over the past week:

 ```python
 from datetime import datetime